BMW 8 Series (E31): Development

-The 8 Series offered the first V12 engine mated to a 6-speed manual transmission on a road car.
+Eighteen prototypes for an 830i were built, but the trim level was not put into full-scale production.
+The V8-powered 840ci would later serve as the 8 Series' entry-level model.
+The 850i offered the first V12 engine mated to a 6-speed manual transmission on a road car.
 It was one of the first vehicles to be fitted with an electronic drive-by-wire throttle.
-The 8 Series was one of BMW's first cars, together with the Z1, to use a multi-link rear axle.
+Together with the Z1, the 8 series was one of BMW's first cars to use a multi-link rear axle.

-CAD modelling allowed the 8 Series unibody to be 3 kg lighter than that of the preceding 6 Series (E24).
-However the production 8 Series was significantly heavier when completed due to the large engine and added luxury items—a source of criticism from those who wanted BMW to concentrate on the driving experience.
+CAD modelling allowed the 8 Series unibody to be 3 kg lighter than that of the 6 Series (E24).
+However, the production 8 Series was significantly heavier when completed due to the large engine and added luxury items—a source of criticism from those who wanted BMW to concentrate on the driving experience.
 Some of the car's weight may have been due to its pillar-less "hardtop" body style which lacked a "B" pillar.

 Sales

 Sales of the 8 Series were affected by the global recession of the early 1990s, the Persian Gulf War, and energy price spikes.
 As a result, plans for the high performance M8 variant were dropped in 1991.